hgascon/pulsar/README.md

 ### Configuration

-The directory *pulsar/conf* contains a series of configuration files that defines the parameters and values for certain operations in each one of the Pulsar methods for automatic learning, simulation and fuzzing.
+The directory *pulsar/conf* contains a series of configuration files that define the parameters required for certain operations in each one of the Pulsar methods for automatic learning, simulation and fuzzing.

 ### Examples